mecid/mecid.github.io/_posts/2021-04-07-designing-api-using-combine-framework.md

 }
 ```

-We can quickly wrap a *Future* publisher with a *Deferred* publisher to make it lazy. *Deferred* publisher runs only in case when we subscribe to it.
+We can quickly wrap a *Future* publisher with a *Deferred* publisher to make it lazy. *Deferred* publisher runs only when we subscribe to it.
 Now we can use our new API and leverage all the power of declarative value processing.

 ```swift
 let health = HealthService()